EricLee0224/awesome-nerf-editing/README.md

 #### We express our gratitude to the contributors.
 ---
-Welcome to **awesome-nerf-editing**🧙🏻‍♂️, your ultimate resource for exploring the exciting world of Neural Fields Editing!
+Welcome to **awesome-nerf-editing**🧙🏻‍♂️, your ultimate resource for exploring the exciting world of Radiance Fields Editing!
 Neural Fields is revolutionizing computer vision and 3D graphics, and this curated collection of resources is your gateway to understanding and mastering editing techniques.

 ## Seminal Papers
   - `ECCV 2020 Oral` [NeRF: Representing Scenes as Neural Radiance Fields for View Synthesis](https://arxiv.org/abs/2003.08934) | [[Project Page]](http://tancik.com/nerf)